NeverLost-Never/alx-low_level_programming/0x01-variables_if_else_while/README.md

 	- prints all possible combinations of single-digit numbers

 >>> 100-print_comb3.c
 	- prints all possible different combinations of two digits

+>>> 101-print_comb4.c
+	- prints all possible different combinations of three digits